DC Brau Brewing Company

 Red Bear Brewing Co.

-The District’s only 100 percent gay-owned brewery is one of the newest addition to the city’s local craft beer scene.
-Red Bear’s three founders all met in Seattle before moving to DC, and the Pacific Northwest vibes are on full display from the homebrewed suds to the massive 7,000 square-foot space in NoMa.
+Red Bear brings together a diverse community as the District’s only 100 percent gay-owned brewery.
+The three founders all met in Seattle before moving to DC, and the Pacific Northwest vibes are on full display from the homebrewed suds to the massive 7,000 square-foot space in NoMa.
 The industrial chic spot adorned with Edison bulbs and reclaimed wood pours hoppy West Coast IPAs, creative ales and a number of other brews catering to all preferences on a menu with plenty of personality and jokes.
-The family-friendly brewery (yes, kids are allowed) also features board games and a stage for live music.
+The family-friendly brewery (yes, kids are allowed) also features board games, live music and drag shows.

 05